Kiril3l5/time-tracking-2.0/docs/workflow/automated-workflow-guide.md

 2. **Change Management**: Helps you commit changes with meaningful messages
 3. **Preview Deployment**: Runs the preview deployment to test your changes
 4. **PR Creation**: Suggests PR title and description based on your changes
-5. **Post-PR Guidance**: Explains how to keep your local repo in sync after PRs are merged
+5. **Post-PR Guidance**: Explains how to keep your local repo in sync after PRs are merged and deploy to production

 This automation helps enforce the "1 Branch, 1 PR" workflow best practice while making it more user-friendly.